 Objective tinnitus is the complete opposite of subjective tinnitus.
 A trained audiologist can actually hear and measure the sound which may be caused by muscle contractions, blood vessel/heart problem, or middle ear bone condition.

 Tinnitus brought about by blood vessel disorders may be caused by the ff.:

 - Untreated or poorly treated high blood pressure

 - Irregular flow in the carotid artery

 - Arteriovenous malformation

 What about tinnitus that feels like a heartbeat?
-You know, not the kind of thing where your heart skips a beat when you swoon but instead you seem to always hear a beating, thumping or pulsating sound?
+Something similar to a beating, thumping or pulsating sound?
 It could mean that you have some issues with your blood vessel.
 This kind of tinnitus SHOULD NOT be ignored and must be referred to a doctor immediately.